pronopython/rugivi/README.md

 | Status font size | Font size of the grey status area|
 | FapTable parent dirs | See FapTables |
 | FapTable single dirs | See FapTables |

+> :cherries: *You must use a new World DB File or delete the old one when changing root directory*

 Make sure your database files are placed on a SSD drive!